Exclusive: Allergan eyes new takeover bid for Shire - sources

-LONDON/NEW YORK Allergan Inc (AGN.N), facing an unsolicited bid from Valeant Pharmaceuticals International Inc (VRTX.O), is preparing to approach Shire Plc (SHP.L) again about a potential takeover after being rebuffed in recent months, people familiar with the matter said on Monday.
+LONDON/NEW YORK Allergan Inc (AGN.N), facing an unsolicited bid from Valeant Pharmaceuticals International Inc (VRTX.O), is preparing to approach Shire Plc (SHP.L) about a potential takeover, even though the Irish drugmaker rebuffed a previous overture, people familiar with the matter said on Monday.

+A bid by Allergan for Shire, which has a market value of $32 billion, would underscore how keen the U.S. dermatology drugmaker is to stay independent.

+Valeant teamed up with activist investor Bill Ackman earlier this month to make an unsolicited $47 billion offer for Allergan.
+Valeant has expanded through a series of acquisitions over the past few years.
+But Allergan has been reluctant to sell to it in part because of Valeant's reputation for cutting costs and spending little on research and development.

-Allergan, the maker of Botox with a market capitalization of nearly $50 billion, is trying to stay independent.
-It held talks in recent months with Shire about a potential takeover that did not pan out, Reuters reported last week.
+Allergan had held talks in recent months with Shire about a potential takeover, but those did not pan out, Reuters reported last week.
+The sources said Allergan is still interested in a deal with Shire and is planning a fresh approach, with the Valeant bid now also in the background.

-The U.S. dermatology drugmaker, which has since received a $47 billion takeover offer from Valeant teamed up with activist investor Bill Ackman, is still interested in a tie-up with Shire and planning a fresh approach to the $32 billion Irish drugmaker, said the people familiar with the matter.

-Allergan could come back for a bid as soon as in the next few days, one person added.
-The plan has yet to be finalized and could change, cautioned the people, who asked not to be named because the matter is not public.
+Allergan could come back for a bid as soon as the next few days, one person added.
+The plan has yet to be finalized and could change, cautioned the sources, who asked not to be named because the matter is not public.
+It is not clear if Shire would be open to entering into merger discussions.

 A combination of Allergan and Shire would create a pharmaceutical giant with a combined market value of nearly $72 billion and annual sales of more than $11 billion.